lizcodd/pdf-analysis/README.md

 I used Grobid (https://github.com/kermitt2/grobid) and the accompanying python client (https://github.com/kermitt2/grobid_client_python) to turn all pdfs in xml files.

-## Step 3: Summarizing data from xmls in a .csv
+## Step 3: Summarizing data from xmls in a csv

 ## xml2csv.sh